 Considering a safe pool entry is important when learning how to swim.
-Entering the swimming pool can be either hugely daunting or very exciting for the non swimmer.
+For the non swimmer, entering the swimming pool can be either hugely daunting or very exciting.
 Either way, it must be done in a safe and appropriate way.

 Before entering any swimming pool it is important to establish which end of the pool is the deep end and which is the shallow end.
 Most pools have appropriate signs up that clearly show which end it which.
 Most will also state the depth of the water at that end.

 If you are unable to establish the water depth at your chosen point of entry, then ask the lifeguard on duty.
 Some swimming pools have no deep or shallow end, but instead are the same depth throughout.
 If this is the case, it is still important to find out how deep it actually is so that you can get an idea of where the water will come up to once you are in.